eoinkelly/notes/ember/ember-data.md

 # why do they have client-id as well as the id from the server

 If you send a parent and X children to be saved to the server and you get back the parent and X children you don't know whether it is the same X children - they server might have rejected one child but had a new one from another source to send you.
 THis is why they use unique client-id as well as the id from the server

+# Ember data models internal state machine

+Models have at least 3 states

+clean -> dirty -> inFlight

+inFlight is when the model is beign saved to the server